elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-a-functional-group-and-why-is-it-important-in-organic-chemistry.md

 url: /learn/chemistry/questions/what-is-a-functional-group-and-why-is-it-important-in-organic-chemistry
 score: -1.0
 related_article1:
-    id: 167061
+    id: 167068
-    title: What are radioactive isotopes and what are some of their applications?
+    title: >-
+        What are the characteristics of carbon that make it versatile in forming organic molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-radioactive-isotopes-and-what-are-some-of-their-applications
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-carbon-that-make-it-versatile-in-forming-organic-molecules
 related_article2:
-    id: 167055
+    id: 167058
-    title: What are the three main subatomic particles and their respective charges?
+    title: >-
+        How is atomic mass calculated, and what role do isotopes play in this calculation?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-three-main-subatomic-particles-and-their-respective-charges
+    url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-what-role-do-isotopes-play-in-this-calculation
 related_article3:
-    id: 167064
+    id: 167065
-    title: What is the difference between covalent and ionic bonds in terms of electron sharing?
+    title: >-
+        What role do hydrogen bonds play in molecular interactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-covalent-and-ionic-bonds-in-terms-of-electron-sharing
+    url: /learn/chemistry/questions/what-role-do-hydrogen-bonds-play-in-molecular-interactions
 related_article4:
-    id: 167069
+    id: 167055
-    title: How do electronegativity and valence electrons influence chemical reactivity?
+    title: >-
+        What are the three main subatomic particles and their respective charges?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-electronegativity-and-valence-electrons-influence-chemical-reactivity
+    url: /learn/chemistry/questions/what-are-the-three-main-subatomic-particles-and-their-respective-charges
 related_article5:
-    id: 167060
+    id: 167066
-    title: How do isotopes of an element differ from each other?
+    title: >-
+        How do covalent and ionic compounds differ in terms of molecular structure?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-isotopes-of-an-element-differ-from-each-other
+    url: /learn/chemistry/questions/how-do-covalent-and-ionic-compounds-differ-in-terms-of-molecular-structure
 ---

 &nbsp;